WISVCH/nwerc-2023/content/jury-advice.md

   If your submission is incorrect, the error message you get will be the error that occurred on the first input file on which you failed.
-  E.g., if your submission is prone to crash but also incorrect, your submission may be judged as either "Wrong Answer" or "Run Time Error", depending on which is discovered first.
+  E.g. if your submission is prone to crash but also incorrect, your submission may be judged as either "Wrong Answer" or "Run Time Error", depending on which is discovered first.